 Over the last 25 years, Americas Market Intelligence senior consultants have led more than 2,000 client engagements in Latin America.
 Along the way, we have witnessed many a blunder when it comes to entering markets in Latin America.
 To help companies learn from the mistakes we’ve observed while conducting market research, competitive intelligence and analyzing Latin American risk, we created a top 10 list of market entry mistakes.
-As Latin America returns to growth in 2017, we hope these market entry tips will prove useful.

 #1: Entering the Market at the Top of the Cycle

 Most companies enter new markets around the world once they show a 3+ year positive track record.
 Latin America is inherently cyclical because its citizens and companies squirrel away half their savings outside the region, leaving them chronically short of capital and reliant on international loans, repayable in dollars, which they service through the export of volatilely priced commodities.
 The average boom cycle in Latin America lasts 4-7 years.
 Waiting halfway through the cycle before investing cuts your returns in half.
 When a LatAm country enters a down-cycle, voters tend to eschew populism and embrace fiscally prudent policies, signaling to investors to start buying assets.

 a) Assets are cheaper and their owners more malleable to ceding control, financial and managerial, an absolute necessity to any successful acquisition.

 b) Managerial talent is cheaper and available.
 Experienced, multi-lingual managers and engineers in Latin America are scarce and salaries quickly climb later in the business cycle.

 c) Clients, partners, and vendors are all more attentive, flexible, and interested when you arrive in a downtime versus a boom period.